james61124/GPS-Simulator/README.md

 ## Notes

-- Locations may be plain text addresses or latitude,longitude pairs
 - Google Maps API usage counts toward your quota
 - Short routes automatically fall back to simple start and end points